 Experience with diverse organizational cultures, including organizations rooted in and led by people of color and low income people.

-amiliarity with Massachusetts preferred.
+Some familiarity with Massachusetts’ policy and political landscape (preferred).

 Transportation for Massachusetts is an equal opportunity employer, and we welcome and encourage women and people of color to apply.